deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> This table presents the success rates of the policies trained across 32 environment-object pairs for four different manipulation tasks, showing the performance in each of eight unseen evaluation environments.
+> This table presents the success rates of the policies trained across 32 environment-object pairs for each task, showing the success rate in each of eight evaluation environments.

 </details>